DBS yuu Card MoneySmart Review (2025)—Earn 18% Cash Rebate or 10 Miles per Dollar

 Convinced the DBS yuu Card deserves a spot in your wallet?
 These welcome gifts will make the deal even sweeter.

-New cardmembers will get $150 cashback with a minimum spend of $800 within 60 days of card approval.
+New cardmembers will get $300 cashback and an$80 Esso Fuel Discount Voucher with a minimum spend of $800 within 60 days of card approval.
+Simply apply with the code DBSYUU to enjoy this offer.

 8. Is the DBS yuu Card really that good?

 Needless to say, 18% cash rebate and 10 miles per dollar are extremely good rates.
-You do need to spend $600 a month to unlock these rates, but practically any adult in Singapore would hit this anyway.
+You do need to spend $800 a month to unlock these rates, but a lot of adults in Singapore would hit this anyway (have you seen our cost of living these days?
+Sob.)

 Even if you don’t, you’d still be earning fair rates at the participating stores—5% cash rebate or 2.8 miles per dollar.
 These are very decent rates especially when you consider that you’re earning them with no minimum spend required.